-The site is therefore well-serviced by public transport offering a convenient alternative to the use of private vehicles for access to and from the site.
+The site is therefore well-serviced by public transport offering a convenient alternative to the use of private vehicles for access to and from the site for commuting and access to services.

 Pedestrian access to and from the site is facilitated by the existing network of pedestrian footways connecting the site to the nearby supermarket and a variety of cafes, restaurants and speciality shops located along both sides of Willoughby Road.